jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.99 (2023/06/04) =
+* Update: Forms have been rewritten to be more flexible, including streaming.
+Parameters are kept only on the server (your users can't see them).
+If any issue, you can switch back to the Legacy Forms (check the settings).
+* Fix: Params relative to UI were not being overriden by the filters.
+* Fix: Connection errors with OpenAI or Azure should be displayed.
+* Fix: Limits were overriden by a misplaced line of code.
+Sorry about that!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.98 (2023/06/01) =
 * Update: Huge improvements on streaming!
 When it's confirmed (by you dear users) that it works perfectly for the chatbot, I will add streaming to every other parts of AI Engine.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.97 (2023/05/31) =
 * Fix: Additional fix for limits for admins and editors.